Updated June 2019

 - Date and place of birth

 - Date and place of death (e.g. name and address of the hospital)

 - Cause of death (if known)

 - Name and contact details of the next of kin

 - Most recent address in America

-- Finding and notifying the Next-of-Kin of the deceased
+- Finding and notifying the next-of-kin

 - Acting as a liaison with local police, hospital and mortuary authorities

 - Arranging for the disposition and repatriation of remains